revaturelabs/interviewquestions/Java/Threads/Multithreading.md

 <summary><b> Show Answer </b></summary>
 <blockquote>

 - Thread is termed as a lightweight process.
-A process will be divided into parts called Thread.
+A process is divided into parts, each part called Thread.
 - Multithreading is the process of executing one or more threads simultaneously.
-Where the threads will share a common memory and the execution will also be faster.
-- We can also perform multiple operations together.
+- In multithreading, threads will share a common memory and the execution will also be faster.
 </blockquote>
 </details>